 Spatial data layer processing

-We downloaded the pastoral lease spatial data and cleaned it to analyze 159 leases that went through tenure review (135 leases, 772,000 ha) or were purchased (24 leases, 402,000 ha (hereafter ‘conservation, purchase’)) between 1991 and 2014 (LINZ 2016).
-We present analyses on: (1) the full dataset of 159 leases (‘all leases’), and (2) a subset of 81 leases that went through tenure review following survey to identify SIV (‘tenure review with SIV’).
+We downloaded the pastoral lease spatial data and cleaned it to analyze 159 leases that went through tenure review (135 leases, 772,000 ha) or were purchased (24 leases, 402,000 ha [hereafter ‘conservation, purchase’]) between 1991 and 2014 (LINZ 2016).
+We present analyses on the full dataset of 159 leases (‘all leases’), and a subset of 81 leases that went through tenure review following survey to identify SIVs (‘tenure review with SIV’).

-DoC appointed people with some technical expertise to identify and map SIV for most (81 of 159) leases at an early stage in the review process.
-We obtained Department of Conservation spatial data about SIV through an information request under NZ’s Official Information Act 1982 (Department of Conservation 2016).
-Of the 135 leases that went through tenure review, 33 went through before the Crown Pastoral Land Act passed in 1998, so were not surveyed to identify SIV and were excluded from the ‘tenure review with SIV’ subset.
+DoC appointed people with some technical expertise to identify and map SIVs for most (81 of 159) leases at an early stage in the review process.
+We obtained DoC spatial data about SIVs through an information request under NZ’s Official Information Act 1982 (Department of Conservation 2016).
+Of the 135 leases that went through tenure review, 33 went through before the Crown Pastoral Land Act passed in 1998, so were not surveyed to identify SIVs and were excluded from the ‘tenure review with SIV’ subset.
 Further, to ensure that leases in our subset had an SIV survey, we also removed 21 leases with less than 5% of their area designated SIV, to remove leases containing slivers of SIV designations from nearby properties.
 Visual analysis confirmed that this threshold removed leases with slivers of SIV from adjacent leases and not polygons of SIV designation fully within the lease boundary.
 We received personal communication confirming that it would be very unlikely to identify no SIV or only small slivers of SIV if an SIV survey had been conducted, supporting the conclusion that these leases did not have an SIV survey.
-We grouped SIV into ecological (comprising original categories of ecological, fauna, and flora) and recreational (original categories of landscape and cultural).
+We grouped SIVs into ecological (comprising original categories of ecological, fauna, and flora) and recreational (original categories of landscape and cultural).

 We used NZ’s ‘threatened environment classification’ as an indicator of the threat of indigenous vegetation conversion to an alternate land use (Walker et al. 2007).
 In this threat class dataset, researchers assigned one of six threat categories to each of New Zealand’s 500 land environment units according to percent of indigenous vegetation left and percent in protected areas.